 Of the, By the, For the Hairstylists

 Most elite manufacturers have no background in hairstyling.
 So, they direct most of their attention toward customers.
 CHI begs to differ.
-Best CHI Flat Irons are the brainchild of a master hairstylist himself, Mr. Farouk Shami.
+CHI Flat Irons are the brainchild of a master hairstylist himself, Mr. Farouk Shami.

 That’s why they are different from the rest of the lot.
 They understand and empathize with the day-to-day complications.
 CHI not only sells beauty products, but they also educate aspiring hair artists.
 With schools all over the world, they’re always trying to take the fashion industry to another level.